Cambourne: Cambourne Cultural Society

 CCS was set up in 2010 with the vision of creating a platform for celebrating the culture, music and dance of the diaspora from the Indian subcontinent.
 It has now grown to over 100 members, with membership open to anyone who has an interest in the culture and arts of the sub-continent.
 The society members hold frequent gatherings, mostly for celebrating Indian festivals like Diwali, Navratri, etc, and featuring dance, music and food from the subcontinent.

-Cambourne Retro Video Game Night

-The Cambourne Retro Video Game Night celebrates the history of video games in a social event.

 Cambourne Crescent

-Cambourne Crescent is a local charitable trust established in 2011.
-The charity works along with the wider community to help Cambridge food bank, Jimmy's Charity, Art and Minds Charity and local schools.
-It also runs a Science and Technology Club.
+Cambourne Crescent is a local charitable trust established in 2011.The charity works alongside the wider community to support organisations such as the Cambridge Food Bank, Jimmy's Charity, Arts and Minds Charity, and local schools.
+It also runs a Science and Technology Club aimed at engaging young people in STEM education.

+During the COVID-19 pandemic, Cambourne Crescent played a vital role in community support efforts by initiating and coordinating the Cambourne Volunteers Task Force.
+This initiative, organised in collaboration with South Cambridgeshire District Council and Cambourne Town Council, mobilised local volunteers to provide essential services such as grocery and medicine deliveries, welfare checks, and support for vulnerable residents during lockdowns.
+The trust’s efforts during the crisis were widely recognised for fostering community resilience and solidarity at a challenging time.